huzaifa-99/basic-blog-post/README.md

  * Finally, to run the project type the link http://localhost[:PORT_NO_IF_ANY]/ [the name of the project folder with directory]/ into the URL bar of the browser, which will take you to the index.php page.
 The process after that is already explained above.

 # Project Demo
-A demo video is available on [https://youtu.be/UdnHagWTQss].
+A demo video is available on [demo-video].
 Previews are also available on this repo in `Previews` Folder

 # More Info
 The project was created 11 months before today(28/8/2020) on PHP-7.0 version, i had used Ajax for the first time in this project and i also used a WYSIWYG editor (ckeditor) for the first time in this project.